Body of Missouri ER doctor had apparent gunshot wound, was found in Arkansas lake

 “I told him this is the happiest I’d seen him in a long time.
 His divorce was final May 11, and I think that gave him energy for the future,” Richard Forsyth said.

-The body was found in the Lost Bridge South area of Beaver Lake, which is about 20 miles (32 kilometers) south of Cassville, police said.

-Messages left Wednesday with the Benton County Sheriff’s Office and the Missouri State Highway Patrol were not immediately returned.
+“I don’t believe it,” he said.
+“John would never do that.
+I won’t accept that possibility.”

-John Forsyth had worked at Mercy Hospital in Cassville for about 15 years, his brother said, describing him as a doting father, part-time math nerd and dedicated physician who stayed in his RV near the hospital when he was on-call.
+John Forsyth was the father of eight children, his brother said, and was so dedicated to his work that he never missed a day, stayed in an RV near the hospital when he was on call, and was never late for his difficult shifts in the emergency room.

-“He really cared about his patients,” Richard Forsyth said.
-“And he loved his kids.”
+Messages seeking comment from the Missouri State Highway Patrol and Cassville police on Wednesday were not immediately returned.

 When the doctor's vehicle was found, several law enforcement agencies searched about a 9-mile (15-kilometer) radius around the aquatic park using people, dogs and drones.
 Forsyth's family set up a Facebook page seeking information.